2021 Toyota Sienna Wheelchair Vans Available Only as Gas/Electric Hybrids Beginning 2021 Model Year

 Pennzoil, BraunAbility and PVA Provide Veterans the Gift of Mobility

-Hank Ebert, was one of those veterans who received a retrofitted BraunAbility Toyota Sienna minivan, featuring the latest technology in assisting paralyzed drivers, as part of Pennzoil’s “Love Your Car” program, a partnership they created with the PVA.
-Hank was a U.S. Navy veteran, and served four years in the Navy as a crewman on a rescue helicopter in Vietnam.
-Today, despite his injury, Ed stays active as he participates in the Veteran’s Wheelchair games, is a fishing guide, and an die hard drag racing fan.
-Ed was lucky enough to have been nominated by his local PVA chapter in Minnesota to receive the custom vehicle, and as you can see from the video, he was overwhelmed by the generosity.
+Hank Ebert was one of those veterans who received a retrofitted BraunAbility Toyota Sienna minivan featuring the latest technology in assisting paralyzed drivers as part of Pennzoil’s “Love Your Car” program, a partnership they created with the PVA.
+Hank was a U.S. Navy veteran and served four years in the Navy as a crewman on a rescue helicopter in Vietnam.
+Today, despite his injury, Ed stays active as he participates in the Veteran’s Wheelchair games, is a fishing guide, and is a die-hard drag racing fan.
+Ed was lucky enough to have been nominated by his local PVA chapter in Minnesota to receive the custom vehicle.
+As you can see from the video, he was overwhelmed by the generosity.

 “I’m incredibly excited.
-It hasn’t even sunk in yet how excited I am,” said U.S. Navy veteran, Hank Ebert.
-“From winning this vehicle, to being flown to Charlotte to see my first NASCAR race, to being here with all my friends to celebrate, it’s just awesome.”
+It hasn’t even sunk in yet how excited I am,” said U.S. Navy veteran Hank Ebert.
+“From winning this vehicle to being flown to Charlotte to see my first NASCAR race to being here with all my friends to celebrate, it’s awesome.”

 Today, there are more than 44,000 American veterans living with paralysis and the effects of rising healthcare costs.
-These are veterans, who have been here for us, and are now in a great need of support.
-Which has led to the mission of the PVA’s “ABLE” campaign, which was developed to help the nation’s paralyzed veterans rebuild their lives.
+These veterans have been here for us and are now in great need of support.
+This has led to the mission of the PVA’s “ABLE” campaign, which was developed to help the nation’s paralyzed veterans rebuild their lives.
 With support from companies like Pennzoil, Mission: ABLE will continue to provide American disabled veterans with the tools to help them regain their mobility.

 How Can You Help Catch Handicap Parking Violators In Your Community